rihcos/rihcos/README.md

-— I am aware that I am a weirdo. if you think me being alterhuman, use microlabels, any xenogenders or anything else that’s too far.
+— I am aware that I am a weirdo. if you think me being fictionkin/alterhuman, use microlabels, xenogenders or anything else that’s taken too far.
 Then please do not interact or just simply block me.
-I use these terms to help myself.
+I use these terms to learn about myself.

 —  I’m quite socially awkward and get overwhelmed easily, so I tend to be somewhat quiet or rarely INT first when it comes with new people.
 I don’t want to come across as annoying or as if I'm bothering anyone.
 I know I shouldn't care at all, but I’ve realized that several people have blocked/unfriended me because of this without telling me what I’m doing wrong.
 I overshare a lot. if you find it annoying, let me know!